 Lumpy or non-lumpy?
 How to clean the cat litter.

 There’s litter-ally an art to choosing the type of litter that suits you and your kitty best.
-Here’s our guide to make sure you get it right for your furry clients.
+Here’s our guide to make sure you get it right for Mr Whiskers.
 To keep it simple, there are two main types of litter, lumpy or non-lumpy.
 Let’s take a look at the pros and cons of each to learn more how to clean the cat litter.

 Lumpy cat litter.